borodark/wsu/dsa-6000/hw1.md

 #### b) What is our prediction with K=1?
 Why?

-The closest to 1 is the value for observation 5 hence it is Green.
+The closest to 1 is the value for observation 5 hence it is *Green*.

 #### c) What is our prediction with K=3?
 Why?

-The closest to 3 are observations 1, 3 and 4: 2/3 for Red and 1/3 for Green, hence: _Red_
+The closest to 3 are observations 1, 3 and 4: 2/3 for Red and 1/3 for Green, hence: *Red*

 #### d) If the Bayes decision boundary in this problem is highly non-linear, then would we expect the best value for K to be large or small?
 Why?